 “Shakespeare never wrote a book, Homer never wrote a book, Jesus of Nazareth never wrote a book, Socrates never wrote a book.
 Jacques Lacan never wrote a book.
 Eugene O’Neill never really made a book that wasn’t a play first.
 Emily Dickinson never wrote a book.
 Frank Kafka never published a book.
-I guess they must not be writers."Most INTERESTING FINDS on Amazon]
+I guess they must not be writers.”Up to 70% off on Hottest Amazon Deals]